Skip to main content

 Housing

 Students will reside and take classes in Milan.
-As Italy’s center for business, fashion, design, and art, and home to some of the most beautiful architecture in Europe, Milan is a walkable and safe city, home to Leonardo Da Vinci's Last Supper, the Duomo, and La Scala Opera House.
+As Italy’s center for business, fashion, design, and art, and home to some of the most beautiful architecture in Europe, Milan is a walkable and safe city, with Leonardo da Vinci's Last Supper, the Duomo, and La Scala Opera House.
 Students primarily stay in hotels (sometimes youth hostels) during scheduled trips in locations convenient to our planned business and cultural visits.

 Plane NAVY-BIG-01.svg